earthly/website/blog/_posts/2022-01-11-golang-command-line.md

 <!-- markdownlint-disable MD036 -->
 **What I Learned: GoLang CLI Flags**

 The `flag` package in the standard library makes handling command-line flags pretty simple.
-You define flags by calling `flag.Bool` or `flag.IntVar` and then call `flag.Parse()`, and your flags will be set.
+You define flags by calling `flag.Bool` or `flag.IntVar` and then call `flag.Parse()`, which will set your flags.
 It seems a bit magical, but inside the flag package is a variable called CommandLine, a FlagSet used to parse the command line arguments and place them into the flags you configured.

 Inside the flag package, each flag is defined like this: